- Everywhere where a lot of energy is produced and medium power is required.

 In summary, the salt battery is extremely safe, durable and sustainable.
 Details on the different salt battery storage systems can be found in the respective product descriptions.

 Nickel (Ni) is already a rarer raw material than salt and iron.
 But nickel is also extracted in a well-distributed manner worldwide.
 Nickel is an alloying metal that is mostly used in steel refining.
-Nickel makes steel corrosion-resistant and increases its hardness and toughness. innovenergy's nickel comes from England and Canada.
+Nickel makes steel corrosion-resistant and increases its hardness and toughness.
+The nickel of innovenergy® comes from England and Canada.

 In technical language, the generic term "ceramic bodies" is a designation for a variety of inorganic non-metallic materials.
 Colloquially, ceramic is nothing more than very fine clay, of which there are many different varieties all over the world.
 The high-quality beta-ceramics from England and Japan are sodium-ion conductive.